muhasa07/muhasa07/README.md

 # Hi there, I'm Muhasa! 👋

-A professional with more than 1 year of experience in IT Support and skills in the IT Program field that I have been involved in since 2020 through Bootcamp and online/offline courses.
+A professional with 2 years of experience in IT Support and skills in the IT Program field that I have been involved in since 2020 through Bootcamp and online/offline courses.
 Through this Github platform, I make it a place for me to share about learning activities and several IT projects that I am working on.

 ## 💻 Technologies & Tools
 - Frontend: React, Bootstrap, JavaScript, Jquery, TailwindCSS